 - Key Figures

-- They represent around 65% of Brazil’s population (130 million people) Average Human Development Index of cities mapped: 0.727 Average national Human Development Index: 0.659
+- They represent around 15% of Brazil’s population (30 million people)

 Angela Pimenta – President of Projor since July 2015, holds a Master’s in Journalism from Columbia Journalism School (2001).
 She is the executive-coordinator of Projeto Credibilidade and was a senior editor for Exame magazine in Brasília (2007-2011), partner of Patri Políticas Públicas consultancy (2012-2014) and representative of the Online News Association in Brazil (2009-2014).